redhat-best-practices-for-k8s/test-network-function/CONTRIBUTING.md

 ## Test guidelines

-Each contributed test is expected to implement the `reel.Handler` and `tnf.Test` interfaces.
+Each contributed test is expected to implement the `reel.Handler` and `tnf.Tester` interfaces.
 Additionally, each test must be based on CLI commands.
 No tests should utilize OpenShift client.
 The choice to avoid OpenShift client is deliberate, and was decided to aid in support of all versions of OpenShift despite the API(s) changing.
 Generally speaking, the CLI API changes much less quickly.